prasadguuduru/book-management/README.md

 ---

-# Ebook Publishing Platform - Local Development Setup
+# Local Development Setup Guide

 A comprehensive guide to set up and run the serverless ebook publishing platform locally using LocalStack.